bwakedavis/bwakedavis.github.io/content/blog/reactjs/index.markdown

 ### Error handling

-Error boundaries are REact components thhat catch javaScript error in their child component tree, log thos errors and display a fall-back UI.
+Error boundaries are REact components that catch javaScript error in their child component tree, log this errors and display a fall-back UI.

 A class component becomes an Error Boundary by defining either or both of getDErivedFromError and componentDidCatch lifecycle methods.